radeonxray/Ufo-Assignment2/README.md

 The Netbeans now successfully build the project, using gradle 4.10.2!

-However, this did not solve my issue with using the Profiler to inspect the gradle project
+However, this did not solve my issue with using the Profiler to inspect the gradle project.

+After having spent a couple of more hours on getting the gradle project to work with the profilling tools to no success, I decided to call it quit for the time being.
+I know I didn't get the desired results that I was expected to find, but I did manage to get some successful findings, such as getting gradle up and running in NetBeans, updating the gradle-wrapper version, and getting the test results both inside and outside of NetBeans.